airgap-it/airgap-vault/README.md

 ### Updating translations

 To import the translations from Transifex to the application, first you will need to install the transifex-cli.
-You can do so by creating a directory of your choice and intalling in it the package globally by running:
+You can do so by creating a directory of your choice and installing in it the package globally by running:

 ```bash
 curl -o- https://raw.githubusercontent.com/transifex/cli/master/install.sh | bash